S3-working-group/s3-practical-guide/content/src/appendix/example-domain-description.md

 -   Measure satisfaction after each purchase or interaction, provide CSAT **daily.**
 -   Customer Service Manager to compile data, report to Marketing and Product Development Teams **monthly**

-**Threshold**: Initiate customer experience improvement initiative if CSAT is below 85 for two consecutive months.
+**Trigger**: Initiate customer experience improvement initiative if CSAT is below 85 for two consecutive months.

 **Purpose**: Ensure product and service quality meets customer expectations to maintain a positive brand reputation and customer loyalty.